 , joined us in November 2007, and Grace

 , from Goodman's Eagle Point Kennel, arrived in May 2008.
-Last-but-not-least, Abi
+Abi

 arrived in October of 2008 from Riverhills Kennel

-to complete our switch of breeding stock to the SMP breed.
+to complete our switch of breeding stock to the SM breed.
 Sadly, Grace and Abi did not meet our high breeding standards and were sold as well-started hunters at age 2.
-Anna delivered our second litter
+Anna delivered our B litter

 in January of 2011, from which we kept Tess